bbondy/quadrigacx-bitcoin.tax/README.md

 npm install
 ```

 Fill out secrets.js with an API key you can generate from the QuadrigaCX site.
+Make sure the key can only do read only operations.

 ```
 node .